 This app covers all of the GTD productivity technique steps, making it easy and quick for the user.

-Todoist lets you set reminders, priority levels, and tracking progress so you are on the right point every time.
-There are apps for iOS and Android users that people love to use because of their nice interface, and is great to keep handy on your phone especially if you are on the go.
+Todoist lets you set reminders, and priority levels, and track progress so you are on the right point every time.
+There are apps for iOS and Android users that people love to use because of their nice interface and are great to keep handy on your phone especially if you are on the go.

-- There is a task view which displays everything about your task, which includes; dates, subtasks, comments, activity, and reminders.
+- There is a task view that displays everything about your task, which includes; dates, subtasks, comments, activities, and reminders.

 - You can mark your projects as favorites, allowing you to instantly access them for reference or otherwise.